Updated

 Custodial accounts (UGMA/UTMA) come with significant limitations.
 Contributions to a custodial account are irrevocable gifts, meaning once assets are moved into these accounts, they belong to the beneficiary and cannot be reclaimed by the donor for any reason.
 You also can't rename the beneficiary or use the assets for another person.
 Custodians have a fiduciary duty to use funds exclusively for the beneficiary's benefit.
 Legal control of the assets automatically transfers to the beneficiary upon reaching the age of termination (typically 18 to 25, depending on the state), at which point they may use the funds for any purpose, regardless of the custodian’s original intent.
 These accounts can also negatively impact financial aid eligibility because the assets are owned by the beneficiary.
 They are weighted more heavily than parental assets in financial aid formulas, which may significantly reduce eligibility for need-based financial aid.

-From a tax perspective, Custodial accounts are not tax-deferred; they are subject to "Kiddie Tax" on unearned income above certain thresholds.
+From a tax perspective, Custodial accounts are not tax-deferred; they are subject to "Kiddie Tax" on unearned income above certain thresholds, which can be affected if the child has significant earned income.
 For the 2026 tax year, the first $1,350 of a child's unearned income is tax-free, the next $1,350 is taxed at the child's marginal rate, and any amount over $2,700 is taxed at the parents' marginal rate.
 Contributions must adhere to federal gift tax rules ($19,000 for individuals or $38,000 for a married couple in 2026).
 Any contributions over the gift tax exclusion may be subject to gift tax.
 Keep in mind, these figures can change.
 Wealthfront Advisers and affiliates do not provide legal or tax advice and are not liable for tax consequences of client transactions.
 Please consult a personal tax advisor regarding your individual situation.

 Tax-Gain Harvesting is intended to help a beneficiary utilize the 0% federal long-term capital gains tax rate available under the Kiddie Tax rules to potentially reduce future federal tax liability.
 The effectiveness of this strategy is entirely dependent on the beneficiary’s total unearned income for the tax year (this includes any unearned income outside of Wealthfront) and their current qualification under the Kiddie Tax rules (age, any earned income, and student status).
-For the 2026 tax year, the first $1,350 of unearned income is tax free due to the beneficiary’s standard deduction.
-Amounts exceeding applicable thresholds may require a federal tax filing or other tax reporting (in some cases, it can be included on the parents’ tax return).
+For the 2026 tax year, the first $1,350 of unearned income is tax free at the Federal level due to the beneficiary’s standard deduction.
+Any amount over would trigger a Federal tax filing requirement for the beneficiary (in some cases, it can be included on the parents’ tax return).
 The next $1,350 of unearned income may be taxed at the beneficiary’s own rate (this will also depend on if it’s long-term capital gains and how much other income the beneficiary may have).
 Any unearned income above $2,700 is taxed at the parents’ marginal tax rate.
 The benefit achieved may be limited or eliminated by a client’s specific tax situation.
 While the strategy aims to realize gains federal-tax-free, state and local taxes may still apply.
+Wealthfront will harvest less for Clients with beneficiaries residing in states with lower unearned income thresholds to help avoid creating additional state tax filing requirements.
 The transaction, which involves selling and immediately reinvesting, may result in gains exceeding the client’s selected harvesting limit due to market volatility or late-arriving dividends.
 Wealthfront Advisers does not provide tax advice.
 Consult a tax professional for your specific situation.

 Tax-Loss Harvesting benefits vary depending on the client's entire tax and investment profile.
 The performance of new securities purchased may be better or worse than those sold.
 The strategy could introduce portfolio tracking error, meaning the portfolio's performance might slightly diverge from its intended benchmark.
 There may also be unintended tax implications.
 Wealthfront does not provide tax advice.
 Consult a tax professional for your specific situation.